-The following alphabetical list includes definitions and explanations of some of the terms used in the Food Stamp Program.
+The following alphabetical list includes definitions and explanations of some of the terms used in the Supplemental Nutrition Assistance Program (SNAP).

-Allotment: the total value of benefits an EU is authorized to receive during each month or other time period.
+Allotment: the total value of benefits a household is authorized to receive during each month or other time period.

-Application: the application form designed or approved by FNS completed by an EU member or authorized representative.
+Application: the application form designed or approved by the Food and Nutrition Service (FNS) completed by a household member or authorized representative.

-ATM (Automatic Teller Machine): a cash machine located at banks, stores and many other places that allows an individual to withdraw cash benefits from an EBT account.
+ATM (Automatic Teller Machine): a cash machine located at banks, stores and many other places that allows an individual to withdraw cash benefits from an Electronic Benefit Transfer (EBT) account.